Midas and Bacchus (Poussin): Attribution

 Blunt (1966), citing the confused iconography and awkward spatial awareness of the composition, disputes the authenticity of this picture, which he tentatively ascribes to the so-called Heytesbury Master.
 However, it is accepted by Wright (2007) and the Alte Pinakothek as an early work of Poussin.

 Provenance

 First recorded in the inventory of the Nymphenburg Palace, Munich, in 1751.
-Thence moved to the Alte Pinakothek in 1836.
+Thence moved to the Alte Pinakothek in 1836..

+Legacy

+The painting can be seen draped over the wall in Rainer Werner Fassbinder's The Bitter Tears of Petra von Kant..
+The work looms an entire wall of the boudoir, the sole filing location, symbolizing the film's themes of sexuality and perception.